Spiritual Life at Jesuit

 We live out our identity as a Catholic, Jesuit school in many ways:

-- Community Service – Tens of thousands of hours contributed by our students, faculty, and staff serving others in need, not only here in Tampa, but through immersion experiences.
-Led by Andy Wood '92, Director of Community Service, we are renewing our effort to anchor Jesuit’s community service in the Gospel imperative to serve “the least” of the brethren of Jesus.
+- Community Service – Tens of thousands of hours contributed by our students, faculty, and staff serving others in need, not only here in Tampa, but through immersion experiences across North America.
+Led by director of community service Andy Wood '92, we are renewing our effort to anchor Jesuit’s community service in the Gospel imperative to serve “the least” of the brethren of Jesus.

 - Retreat Program – The commitment to a strong, annual retreat program, whose centerpiece is the Junior Kairos retreat.
 The retreats have increasingly become moments of conversion and renewal of faith for many of our students.
-The Peer Ministry program, under Director of Campus Ministry Fr.
+The Peer Ministry program, under assistant principal Fr.
 Patrick Hough, S.J., has engaged students as witnesses and examples for their own classmates.

-- Sacramental Life/Worship – Two daily Masses offered on campus, Masses and confessions celebrated on all retreats, adoration of the Blessed Sacrament once a month in St. Anthony’s Chapel, an altar server program that includes nearly 10% of the student body, a liturgical choir of rare quality that draws from the rich patrimony of Western liturgical music.
+- Sacramental Life/Worship – Two daily Masses offered on campus, Masses and confessions celebrated on all retreats, adoration of the Blessed Sacrament once a month, an altar server program that includes nearly 10% of the student body, a liturgical choir of rare quality that draws from the rich patrimony of Western liturgical music.